Mixed-Reality Digital Twins: Leveraging the Physical and Virtual Worlds for Hybrid Sim2Real Transition of Multi-Agent Reinforcement Learning Policies: Methodology

 \subsection{Domain Randomization}

 We leveraged the simulation parallelization architecture to introduce systematic domain randomization \cite{DomainRandomization2017} across $k$ agent/environment replicas.
-This allowed us to maintain the solver consistency across simulation time steps while introducing dynamical perturbations, which is not explored in the literature.
+Particularly, each parallelized agent/environment was simulated with a different set of dynamical parameters during each episode (more diverse domain randomization in less time), and since the parallelized agents/environments were mutually isolated from each other, this did not interrupt numerical integration between simulation time steps (i.e., maintained solver consistency).
+This is a slightly different strategy compared to those explored in the literature: (i) per-interval domain randomization (e.g., \cite{makoviychuk2021isaac}), which may violate solver consistency, or (ii) per-episode domain randomization (e.g., \cite{DuckietownMARL2022, MultiTeamRacing2023, 9562079}), which may limit diversity of parameters, even if parallelized.

 Table \ref{tab2} hosts the detailed domain randomization parameters for the cooperative as well as competitive MARL scenarios.
 Particularly, since the cooperative MARL scenario was environment-parallelized, we vary the dynamics of each environment replica in this case.
 Contrarily, since the competitive MARL scenario was agent-parallelized, we vary the dynamics of each agent replica in this case.
 Additionally, in both cases, we also introduce noise in the agents' observations and actions at each time step.
 Here, the parameter $\xi$ denotes the degree of domain randomization.
 In this work, we analyze the effect of no domain randomization (NDR), i.e. $\xi = 0$, low domain randomization (LDR), i.e. $\xi = 1$, and high domain randomization (HDR), i.e. $\xi = 2$.